VoxelMC/dnalg-gleam/pages/primitives.md

 # DNAlg Primitives

-Within `core/` are the primitives that DNAlg use for all actions.
+Within `core/` are the primitives that DNAlg uses for all actions.

 ## Current Primitives